-(b) Basis of Presentation, Reverse Stock Split and Going Concern
+(b) Basis of Presentation

-These condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles, ("U.S. GAAP"), which contemplate continuation of the Company as a going concern, for interim financial information and with the instructions to Form 10-Q and Article 10 of Securities and Exchange Commission, ("SEC"), Regulation S-X. Accordingly, they do not include all of the information and disclosures required by U.S. GAAP for complete financial statements.
+These condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
 In the opinion of management, all adjustments, which include only normal recurring adjustments considered necessary for a fair presentation, have been included.